yingchen123541/CPSC350-Game-of-Life-/README.md

 Student ID2: 2328859
 Email2: vedantam@chapman.edu

+purpose: simulate the game of life in classic mode, doughnut mode, and mirror Mode
+         get input from user to make the initial generation of cells output the new generations to a file

 references: https://www.geeksforgeeks.org/multidimensional-arrays-c-cpp/ how to initialize 2D array in c++
             https://codescracker.com/cpp/program/cpp-program-insert-element-in-array.htm insert elements in array
             https://www.geeksforgeeks.org/converting-strings-numbers-cc/convert string to int